Wonders AI Research Workspace Logo

 How to Cite in ASCE Style: Civil Engineering Guide

-The citation format for civil engineering journals and American Society of Civil Engineers publications.
+This guide will help you understand how to properly cite sources in ASCE format—the citation format for civil engineering journals and American Society of Civil Engineers publications.

 ASCE style is the citation format required for publications by the American Society of Civil Engineers, covering structural engineering, transportation, environmental engineering, geotechnical work, and all civil engineering disciplines.
 Understanding ASCE style is essential for publishing in journals like the Journal of Structural Engineering, Journal of Geotechnical and Geoenvironmental Engineering, and ASCE conference proceedings.